HowToThink/HowToThink/source/PvL_05.rst

     .. sourcecode:: python3
        :linenos:

-       def primes_lessthan(max):
+       def primes_lessthan(n):
-           """ Return a list of all prime numbers less than max. """ result = []
+           """ Return a list of all prime numbers less than n. """ result = []
-           for i in range(2, max):
+           for i in range(2, n):
                if is_prime(i):
                   result.append(i)
            return result